sap license audit

 Next, review what you’re using in detail:

-- Conduct an Internal License Audit: Essentially, perform the steps we outlined in the first article as an internal audit.
+• Conduct an Internal License Audit: Per the steps outlined in the first article, conduct an internal audit.
 Run SAP’s measurement tools (USMM and LAW) internally (if you haven’t done so recently) to see what numbers they produce.
 Analyze user lists for classification issues, clean up inactive users, and ensure each user has the correct license type.
 This internal check might reveal, for instance, that LAW is counting 10 more Professional users than you thought, because some users in the HR system were unclassified and defaulted to the Professional Category.
 You should discover and fix it now rather than SAP doing so.

-- Compare Usage to Entitlements: Take the results of your internal measurement and compare them side by side with your license entitlements.
-If you have 100 Professional licenses but the internal count shows 120 users effectively require Professional, you have a gap.
+• Compare Usage to Entitlements: Take the results of your internal measurement and compare them with your license entitlements.
+There is a gap if you have 100 professional licenses, but the internal count shows 120 users effectively require professional licenses.
 Check engines too: If you’re licensed for “SAP Digital Payments” and can process up to $1 billion in transactions per year, and your FI system shows $1.2 billion processed, that’s a red flag.
 By doing this comparison, you create a list of discrepancies to address.

-- Focus on Indirect Usage: As part of the usage review, specifically look at indirect access scenarios.
-Use SAP’s Digital Access Estimation Note or any custom tracking you have to count documents created indirectly (sales orders from a web shop, etc.).
+• Focus on Indirect Usage: As part of the usage review, specifically look at indirect access scenarios.
+Use SAP’s Digital Access Estimation Note or any custom tracking to count documents created indirectly (sales orders from a web shop, etc.).
 If you haven’t moved to Digital Access licensing and are still using traditional named-user rules for indirect access, list all third-party systems and check if those users are accounted for.
 For example, if 50 sales agents use a Salesforce CRM that creates quotes in SAP, do you have 50 SAP licenses for them?
-If not, this is a known area SAP audits will probe.
-During preparation, you might decide to quickly license that via Digital Access or true-up user licenses to cover them, instead of being caught short.
+If not, this is an area where SAP audits will be conducted.
+During preparation, you may want to quickly license them via Digital Access or adjust user licenses to cover them, rather than being caught short.

 3. Remediation Plan